guoweiliu99/guoweiliu99.github.io/index.md

 I am a graduate student majoring in Modern Educational Technology at Shaanxi Normal University.
 Currently, I serve as a research assistant at the Engineering Laboratory of Teaching Information Technology of Shaanxi Province, advised by Prof. Longjiang Guo.
 Also I am a full-time Informatics Technology Teacher \& Electronic Education Administrator in Shandong Shouguang Modern High School.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at *snnulgw@gmail.com*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at *snnulgw@gmail.com*, guoweiliu@snnu.edu.cn

 ## Academic Background